PsychNeuro/ed1/book/glossary.md

 #### cognitive dissonance
 reflects attempts to maintain a consistent +self-model, in the face of discrepancies between actual behavior and this internal model of the self.
 For example, people will overestimate their interest in a boring task when paid little to perform it, compared to when they are well-compensated.
 See [@sec:ch-soc] for more discussion.

+#### comorbid
+refers to multiple distinct diseases co-occurring at the same time.
+The "morbid" part does not mean that people die --- in medical terminology, it just refers to the occurrence of a disease.

 #### compression
 is one of the three C's principles, reflecting the strong tendency of the brain to simplify or compress information, to the point that we can actually make sense of it.
 This process starts in the individual +neuron, which receives thousands of inputs and only communicates one output signal.